Introduction to Post-Fracture Analysis of Glass with Abaqus

 Abaqus is a powerful FEM software designed to handle complex simulations, making it ideal for analyzing the vibration response and residual capacity of cracked glass members.
 The focus is on simulating post-fracture dynamics under various operational conditions, including repeated impacts and thermal gradients.
-This tutorial is aimed at beginners and intermediate users who want to delve deeper into FEM simulations involving glass fracture and retrofitting techniques.
+This tutorial is aimed at beginners and intermediate users who want to delve deeper into FEM simulations involving glass fracture analysis and retrofitting techniques.

-Key Steps in the Simulation Methodology
+Key Steps in the Simulation Methodology of Post-Fracture Analysis Glass

 - Glass Modeling and Material Properties